 The music curriculum is a knowledge rich curriculum, based on the National curriculum.

 - the ability to perform, listen to, review and evaluate music across a range of historical periods, genres, styles and traditions, including the works of the great composers and musicians.

 - the ability to learn to sing and to use their voices, to create and compose music on their own and with others, have the opportunity to learn a musical instrument, use technology appropriately and have the opportunity to progress to the next level of musical excellence.

 - an understanding and explore how music is created, produced and communicated, including through the interrelated dimensions: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

 - a rapidly widening repertoire which they use to create original, imaginative, fluent and distinctive composing and performance work.

 - a musical understanding underpinned by high levels of aural perception, internalisation and knowledge of music, including high or rapidly developing levels of technical expertise.

 - an excellent understanding of how musical provenance - the historical, social and cultural origins of music - contributes to the diversity of musical styles.

 - a passion for and commitment to a diverse range of musical activities.

-Charanga Musical School units of work enable children to understand musical concepts through a repetition-based approach to learning.
+“Sing Up Music” units of work enable children to understand musical concepts through a repetition-based approach to learning.
 Learning about the same musical concept through different musical activities enables a more secure, deeper learning and mastery of musical skills.

 Musical teaching and learning is not neat or linear.
 The strands of musical learning, presented within the lesson plans and the on-screen resources, are part of the learning spiral.
 Over time, children can both develop new musical skills and concepts, and re-visit established musical skills and concepts.
 Repeating a musical skill doesn’t necessarily mean their progress is slowing down or their development is moving backwards.
 It's just shifting within the spiral.
 Mastery means both a deeper understanding of musical skills and concepts and learning something new.